Skip to content

 }

-In this example: The Status model is only enabled (exists) in the cloud.
-The Fault model exists in both the cloud and on the device and synchronization occurs only from the device "up" to the cloud.
+In this example: The Status type is only enabled (exists) in the cloud.
+The Fault type exists in both the cloud and on the device and synchronization occurs only from the device "up" to the cloud.

-A model's enable property can be set to "cloud", "device" or "both" to define where the model can exist.
+A type's enable property can be set to "cloud", "device" or "both" to define where the item can exist.
 The default is "both".

 Replication Best Practices

-You should only select "both" as your sync direction for models that can be updated by both cloud and device at the same time without loss of data or conflict.
+You should only select "both" as your sync direction for items that can be updated by both cloud and device at the same time without loss of data or conflict.

 Optimizations